All hoops, no joy: NBA players describe a lonely and taxing regular season

-He was only allowed an hour away from the hotel, though, and after about 40 minutes, a text snapped him back to reality.
+He was allowed only an hour away from the hotel, though, and after about 40 minutes, a text snapped him back to reality.
 Saint Laurent had to wait.

 Over the final days of a chaotic and taxing NBA regular season — a season of often-bad, blowout basketball squeezed into five months — players described to The Washington Post an experience packed with a lot of games but little joy.
 Coronavirus restrictions wiped out most opportunities to bond as a team.
 The crammed schedule after a short offseason — the Memphis Grizzlies and San Antonio Spurs played 11 back-to-backs over the final 10 weeks of the season, according to NBA.com — appeared to lead to usage injuries across the league.
 And as the season wore on, players spoke openly about mental health concerns, all with the jaded knowledge that the season was designed to maximize revenue amid a stubborn pandemic.

 “This season is straight about quantity.
-It’s not about the quality of play,” said eight-year veteran Solomon Hill, who plays for the Atlanta Hawks.
-“It’s kind of like, ‘What are we trying to accomplish here?
+It’s not about the quality of play,” said eighth-year veteran Solomon Hill, who plays for the Atlanta Hawks.
+“It’s kind of like ‘What are we trying to accomplish here?
 Are we just trying to finish the season?
 Are or we really trying to put our best foot forward, our best athletes on the court, and give a quality service to the game?’
 And it’s definitely been a lack of that.”

 ‘It’s so forced’

-Last fall, as the NBA and the players’ union negotiated terms for a closer-to-normal return to play this season, the virus was raging, and Anthony S. Fauci, the director of the National Institute of Allergy and Infectious Diseases, offered a grim outlook: Sports arenas would not return to full capacity until the end of the pandemic in 2021.
+Last fall, as the NBA and the players’ union negotiated terms for a closer-to-normal return to play this season, the virus was raging, and Anthony S. Fauci, the director of the National Institute of Allergy and Infectious Diseases, offered a grim outlook: Sports arenas likely would not return to full capacity by the end of the season.

 Unlike his new Hawks teammates, Hill had spent three months in the NBA’s “bubble” while his former team, the Miami Heat, advanced to the Finals.
 He called that experience “the most intimate” NBA season of his career.
 This season, he said, was the complete opposite.